Mimesis: Nidesh Lawtoo

 In Homo Mimeticus (2022) Swiss philosopher and critic Nidesh Lawtoo develops a relational theory of mimetic subjectivity arguing that not only desires but all affects are mimetic, for good and ill.
 Lawtoo opens up the transdisciplinary field of "mimetic studies" to account for the proliferation of hypermimetic affects in the digital age.

+In artificial intelligence

+A 2026 working paper extends the concept to generative artificial intelligence, proposing "mimetic role play" as a hypothesis linking the social speech patterns in large language model training data, reinforcement learning from human feedback, and conversational behaviour.
+Drawing on Girard's account of mediated desire, it argues that a synthetic speaker can act as an exemplar, evaluator or rival that shapes what users want, without itself experiencing desire, and that such a speaker can become socially consequential before questions about its consciousness are resolved.